 The northwest Georgia town of Ellijay is famous for its apple farms and fall festivals, with legacies dating back to the early part of the 20th century.
-While the apple capital of Georgia does have the highest concentration of apple farms in the state, there are also great farms to be found across north Georgia, and even into northwest South Carolina.
+While the apple capital of Georgia does have the highest concentration of apple farms in the state, there are also great farms to be found across other parts of north Georgia, and even into northwest South Carolina.

 Chattooga Belle Farm — Long Creek, SC